mansyar/chasing-chapters-v2/docs/PRD.md

 ## Primary Goals

-- Enable your wife to easily write and publish book reviews.
+- Enable easy writing and publishing of book reviews
-- Provide an elegant, modern site for readers.
+- Provide an elegant, modern site for readers
-- Ensure a smooth drafting and publishing workflow.
+- Ensure a smooth drafting and publishing workflow

 ## Secondary Goals

-- Build a scalable multi-author foundation.
+- Build a scalable multi-author foundation
-- Deliver fast performance with ISR/SSG.
+- Deliver fast performance with ISR/SSG
-- Maintain a clean and premium user experience.
+- Maintain a clean and premium user experience
+- Provide robust security and privacy protections

 ---